MGSimard/nextgen-template/README.md

 ## TASK LIST

+- [ ] Middleware sux, moved off of it, set up a supense component for dashboard layout auth await
 - [ ] Deal with signout redirection not working if signing out when on a 404-type page
 - [ ] User settings page
 - [ ] Account/User deletion